 6. Season with freshly cracked black pepper and serve.

-Can you make Green Beans with Bacon and Onions with fresh green beans?
+Can you use fresh green beans?

 You sure can!
 Instead of using canned green beans, clean and snip the woody end off a pound of fresh green beans.
 Cook the beans in boiling salted water until they’re tender, then drain them and add them to the sauteed bacon and onions.
 Finish the recipe as written.

-Can I make this recipe with frozen green beans?
+Can you use frozen green beans?

 Yes!
 Prepare the bacon and onions and then add thawed green beans and continue the recipe as written.
+Frozen or fresh green beans can be used in place of canned green beans if you prefer.

 spoonful of green beans with bacon

-Tips & substitutions
+Tips and substitutions

-• You can use canned whole or cut green beans or even Italian green beans.
+• Use good quality canned green beans for this recipe.
+You can use canned whole or cut green beans or even Italian green beans.
 My mom called these “string” beans.

 • I like thick-cut bacon because it is the meatiest, but any kind of bacon will work.